beginning of content

 Dangers in and around the home

-6 out of 10 falls happen in and around the home.
-Common household hazards include:
+Around half of all falls happen in and around the home.
+Common household hazards are:

-Older people who don't keep physically active may have poorer balance and weaker muscles, which can increase the risk of falling.
+People who don't keep physically active may have poorer balance and weaker muscles.
+This can increase your risk of falling.

-Not eating well and/or not drinking enough water can lead to dehydration or malnutrition, which can make it difficult to stay strong enough to move about safely.
+Not drinking enough water can lead to dehydration.
+Not eating well can lead to malnutrition.
+These health problems can make it difficult for you to stay strong enough to move about easily.

 When should I see my doctor?